-To start enjoying Ascendix Search benefits, you can get this app on AppExchange if your Salesforce instance supports Professional, Enterprise, Unlimited, Force.com, Performance editions.
+To start enjoying Salesforce Ascendix Search integration benefits, you can get this app on AppExchange if your Salesforce instance supports:

-It should be noted that Ascendix Search can be enhanced with additional functionality like point-and-click report, brochure, and booklet generation tool.
-If you need to know more about integration requirements or app features, contact our team.
+It should be noted that Ascendix Search can be enhanced with additional functionality like point-and-click report https://ascendix.com/products-pricing/, brochure, and booklet generation tool.

 Jira is one of the top project management and issue-tracking tools for IT service managers and software developers.
 With the help of this platform, your team can monitor the progress of a project and have cases to troubleshoot at their fingertips.